bangawayoo/Machine-Learning-Study/Week8/README.md

 ## Getting Started

-For using the dataset class (dataset.py) module without any revision, I recommend you to downlaod the data from the above link given.
+To use the Dataset Class (*dataset.py*) module without any revision, I recommend you to downlaod the data from the above link given.
 Please be sure to delete the */BACKGROUND_Google* folder as it contatins random background images irrelevant of the 101 classes.

 ### Prerequistites